aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldoptions/isbiditextsupportedonupdate/_index.md

 ### Remarks

-When this property is set to true, additional steps are performed to produce Right-To-Left language (i.e. Arabic or Hebrew) compatible field result during its update.
+When this property is set to **true**, additional steps are performed to produce Right-To-Left language (i.e. Arabic or Hebrew) compatible field result during its update.

-When this property is set to false and Right-To-Left language is used, correctness of field result after its update is not guaranteed.
+When this property is set to **false** and Right-To-Left language is used, correctness of field result after its update is not guaranteed.

-The default value is false.
+The default value is **false**.

 ### Examples